ado1928/pix2msch/README.md

 Note: You will need `pyperclip` and `pillow` to run pix2msch.
 You can install them by doing `pip <package>`

-WARNING: Images above 100x100 don't actually seem large, but when converted to a Mindustry schematic, it's actually huge, so I reccomend to keep images below 100x100
+WARNING: Images above 100x100 don't actually seem large, but when converted to a Mindustry schematic, it's actually huge, so I recommend to keep images below 100x100

   ![WOMM](https://cdn.discordapp.com/attachments/676843444274069504/677566642888376320/WOMM.png)